bargitta/cssInterview/README.md

 8. What is pseudo element? what is pseudo class?

+9. How to calculate the width of an element? (box-sizing: border-box vs. context-box)

 ## Section two: Coding questions
 1. How to center align a paragraph?